Tom Wilson (DJ): Early days

 In 1972, Wilson started his broadcasting career in pirate radio on such stations as Radio Caroline Scotland and Radio Telstar.
 Later in 1984, he began answering phones for the Transistor Boogie show presented by Graham Jackson.
 From 1985 the first of what turned out to be Wilson's dance music shows on Forth FM came to air across East and Central Scotland.
 For fifteen years through the mid-1980s and into the 1990s, he presented Steppin' Out, which went on to win several awards.

-As well as being a radio presenter, he was also a record producer and achieved some considerable chart success with ten singles, one of which "Technocat" reached the Top 40 in the UK.
+As well as being a radio presenter, he was also a record producer and achieved some considerable chart success with ten singles, one of which "Techno Cat" reached the Top 40 in the UK.
 He was responsible for the Bouncing Beats compilation releases, and also spent time remixing material for N-Trance and Belinda Carlisle.

 Back to Radio Forth

 Having spent some time working at other Scottish radio stations, he returned to Radio Forth in 2003 as the station's Head of Music for both FM (Forth 1) and AM (Forth 2) stations, and hosted two shows per week, including Old Skool.
 In addition, away from music, Wilson was a fan of Heart of Midlothian F.C.